 This page, and that of the De Havilland Biplane No 2, chart his early attempt and success of achieving controlled flight.

-Geoffrey de Havilland’s first venture into controlled powered flight came in November 1909 when he attempted to test his first design which is now retrospectively known as de Havilland Biplane No1.
+Geoffrey de Havilland’s first venture into controlled powered flight came in November 1909, when he attempted to test his very first design, now retrospectively known as de Havilland Biplane No1.

 During his early years, de Havilland had pursued a career in the Automotive Industry alongside his brother Ivan, who he simply idolised.
-He worked as a draughtsman for the Wolseley Tool & Motor Car Company.
-Later he joined The Motor Omnibus Construction Company Limited and it was here he was to design the bespoke engine (built by the Iris Motor Company) which was to power his new machine.
+He worked as a trainee draughtsman for the Wolseley Tool & Motor Car Company although later he joined The Motor Omnibus Construction Company Limited.
+It was here that he was to design the bespoke engine (built by the Iris Motor Company), which was to power his new flying machine.

-Despite an encouraging start, the first test ended in uncontrolled mayhem as after just 100ft of forward motion the left wings collapsed and the aircraft crashed.
+Despite an encouraging start, the first test ended in uncontrolled mayhem as after just 100ft of forward motion, the left wings collapsed and the aircraft crashed to the ground.

-Finally, he achieved ’controlled-flight’ in De Havilland Biplane No2 in September 1910 the site of which is commemorated just off the A34 by a memorial stone and only accessible on foot.
+de Havilland finally achieved ’controlled-flight’ in his de Havilland Biplane No2, in September 1910 on the site of which is now commemorated just off the A34 by a memorial stone and only accessible on foot.

 |Powerplant||1 x de Havilland Iris flat 4 engine – 45 hp|

 |Span||36 ft 0 in|